 - Equipment with moving parts, such as fans

 - Beeping, buzzing or otherwise potentially infuriating devices

-- Equilateral walls - granted, theres not much you can about this
+- Equilateral walls - granted, there's not much you can do about this

-And heres a good way to mitigate these problems
+And here is a good way to mitigate these problems

 Removing hiss from an audio recording